Spring Garden Revival

 Maynard Municipal Ordinances for Sod Installation Equipment Operation & Commercial Service Standards

 Sod installation in Maynard must comply with municipal ordinances governing equipment operation and commercial service standards.
 Typical operating hours are 7:00 AM–8:00 PM on weekdays and 9:00 AM–6:00 PM on weekends/holidays.
-Contractors must hold a business license, registration, insurance (minimum $1M general liability, workers compensation, property damage), and bonding for municipal contracts.
-Safety protocols include traffic control, work zone setup, equipment operation standards, pedestrian safety, public notification, right-of-way permits, and emergency response procedures.
-Environmental compliance requires proper material handling, vehicle maintenance to prevent leaks, immediate cleanup, and waste disposal documentation, with coordination between MassDEP and local ordinances.
+Contractors must hold a business license, registration, insurance (minimum $1M liability, workers comp), and bonding for municipal contracts.
+Safety protocols include traffic control, work zone setup, equipment standards, pedestrian safety, public notification, and right-of-way permits.
+Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and waste documentation in coordination with MassDEP and local ordinances.